 In our ever-connected age, a consumer’s interaction with an organisation via social media and in the online space is more important than ever.
 Digital marketing and social media management are how brands stay on top of customer compliments and complaints.

-Why should you learn digital marketing and social media marketing skills?
+Why should you learn digital marketing and social media marketing training and skills?

 71% of customers who have a positive experience with a brand on social media are likely to recommend that company to their peers.11 Maintaining strong, customer-friendly social and online profiles is a key exercise for any business.